Want to Improve the Performance of Sales and Marketing Teams Using Salesforce?

 Note: even if the pricing is mentioned for one user per month, the Salesforce license is paid annually, for an entire year upfront.

-Let’s go over Sales Cloud Edition Comparison.
+Let’s go over the Sales Cloud Editions Comparison.

 Pricing: $25 per user/month